Gibson SG Tribute Review e1672344950463

 SG Tribute

-Guitar construction can be an important factor in determining the tone and feel of your instrument.
+Guitar construction can be an essential factor in determining the tone and feel of your instrument.
 In addition to the type of wood used in the body, the shape of the neck plays a big part in its final tone.

 traditional mahogany body